This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (18) Students have a responsibility to:

-(19) The Vice-Chancellor, pursuant to Section 29 of the University of New England Act, makes this University Rule.
+(19) The Vice-Chancellor and Chief Executive Officer, pursuant to Section 29 of the University of New England Act 1993 (NSW), makes this University Rule.

 (20) University Representatives and Students must observe it in relation to University matters.

-(21) The Rule Administrator is authorised to make procedures and guidelines for the operation of this University Rule.
-The procedures and guidelines must be compatible with the provisions of this Rule.
+(21) The Rule Administrator is authorised to make Policies and Associated information for the operation of this University Rule.
+The Policies and Associated information must be compatible with the provisions of this Rule.

 (22) This Rule operates as and from the Effective Date.

-(23) Previous rules, policies, procedures and guidelines on coursework Academic Misconduct and Plagiarism and related documents are replaced and have no further operation from the Effective Date of this new Rule.
+(23) Previous rules, policies and procedures on coursework Academic Misconduct and Plagiarism and related documents are replaced and have no further operation from the Effective Date of this new Rule.

-(24) Notwithstanding the other provisions of this University Rule, the Vice-Chancellor may approve an exception to this Rule where the Vice-Chancellor determines the application of the Rule would otherwise lead to an unfair, unreasonable or absurd outcome.
-Approvals by the Vice-Chancellor under this clause must be documented in writing and must state the reason for the exception.
-Applications for an exception shall not be treated as an appeal under clause 12 above.
+(24) Notwithstanding the other provisions of this University Rule, the Vice-Chancellor and Chief Executive Officer may approve an exception to this Rule where the Vice-Chancellor and Chief Executive Officer determines the application of the Rule would otherwise lead to an unfair, unreasonable or absurd outcome.
+Approvals by the Vice-Chancellor and Chief Executive Officer under this clause must be documented in writing and must state the reason for the exception.
+Applications for an exception shall not be treated as an appeal under clause 13 above.